 You do not need to be a Google Ads expert to get value from this.
 The setup is a one-time configuration.
 After that, keyword-level call data appears in your dashboard alongside your regular spend and click metrics.

-What it costs versus what it's worth
+What it costs versus what it is worth

-A typical small business runs a few tracked numbers — one for each major channel, plus the dynamic ones for Google Ads.
+A typical small business runs a few tracked numbers, one for each major channel, plus the dynamic ones for Google Ads.
 The monthly cost is modest.
 The wasted ad spend you identify in the first month of attribution data typically pays for the tracking cost many times over.

 Frequently asked questions